 In the final years of his long life, Seah Peck Seah suffered from ill health and his businesses faced challenges from the economic slump, such as the impact of the Great Depression.

-Today, his contributions to society are still remembered in the name of Peck Seah Street.
+Today, his life and contributions to society are still remembered in the name of Peck Seah Street.

 My Great-Grandfather’s Crazy Rich Asian Wedding